 That only started the headlines; they’ve been near nonstop since.
 Each article is a paragraph in a wider story.
 Musk’s original goal, the spark that spurred him to sign that awful contract in the first place, was to find an online home for unimpeded right-wing discourse.
 He found it unacceptable that Twitter and other social networks drew boundaries around Trump and his fiercest supporters.
 So Musk bought the place.
 Now the only people who get banned from Twitter are people who annoy him, people he deems too ‘woke,’ or sometimes folks who point out facts about his decisions.

 But that policy shift created some serious problems for Twitter.
-The forces pushing to remove far right discourse from social media wasn’t a diabolical progressive conspiracy in Twitter’s management, funded by George Soros and connected by the Clintons somehow.
+The forces pushing to remove far right discourse from social media wasn’t a diabolical progressive conspiracy in Twitter’s management, funded by George Soros and connected to the Clintons somehow.
 Musk’s real problem is that as long as social media is paid for by advertisers, alt right speech cannot be welcome.

 The dirty secret of the rightmost wing of the Republican party is that they’re a very small part of the overall population.
 They exploit loopholes and broken rules in the constitution to produce an oversize political impact in the US.
 Their demographics are skewed older and whiter, and such people turn out to vote in large numbers; they’re more rural than urban, and rural areas are over-represented in Congress and the electoral college.
 The GOP has spent a few decades cheerfully narrowing voting rights protections so as to produce election wins from an ever smaller base of support.
 But, that base is small, and when it comes to business, you can’t built much of a market on just that small faction, unless you’re running a scam.